Monitoring patients with a history of prostate cancer as an early indicator

 Serum

-If both free and total PSA are requested, order PSAFT / Prostate-Specific Antigen (PSA), Total and Free, Serum.
+If both free and total PSA results are desired, order PSAFT / Prostate-Specific Antigen (PSA), Total and Free, Serum.

 Include patient's age.